It’s been one month since you were diagnosed as Diabetic.

 Discuss your food journal with your doctor, nurse or clinic sister.
 He/She can guide your first steps to changing your eating habits for the better.
 Making a big change is sometimes stressful and it’s hard to keep up over a long period of time.
 If you can find small ways to change, and constantly reflect on those small wins, the overall success may surprise you.

 Challenge yourself to prepare your dinners in advance.
 Remove the need to stop for a pie by keeping an extra fruit in your lunch bag so you can eat that instead.
 For every day that you avoid buying a pie, add up the amount of money you save.
 Watch that number climb as you move forward into your next month of living as a Diabetic.
 You’ll feel proud of yourself for your accomplishments.

-Once you’re fully adjusted to the first small change, make the next one by looking at your habits then.
+Once you’re fully adjusted to the first small change, look towards making the next one, by looking at your habits then.

 Understand more about Diabetes and how to live a happy, healthy life as a Diabetic.

 Leave your details below to get more lifestyle tips, updates on medical research, and other resources to help you and your family live a healthy happy life in the presence of Diabetes.